1977 Pittsburgh Pirates

 If anything could have made a difference, it would have been a healthy Willie Stargell, who spent more than half the year on the disabled list with a pinched nerve.
 His 13 HRS were his lowest total since 1963.

 One fashion note: 1977 marked the debut of the Pirates' new uniforms.
 With classic 1970s excess, the Pirates jettisoned the traditional white-at-home, gray-on-the-road unis for an array of options that included:

 - White uniforms with thick gold stripes, plus black and gold trim

 - Gold uniforms with black and white trim.
 The "gold" looked suspiciously like banana.

 The uniforms were topped off with a black pillbox cap with gold stripes going all the way around the head.
+That style of cap had actually been introduced in 1976 as a nod to the U.S. Bicentennial (the 1976 Cardinals sported a similar cap), with a yellow version with black stripes, and it would become a distinctive part of the Pirates uniform for the next decade.
 In time, the players would begin affixing gold "Stargell stars" to their caps, given out by the team's captain for game-winning hits and plays.